Submit a Manuscript

 License to Publish Agreement(s)

-When an article or book review has been accepted for publication, a License to Publish Agreement must be signed and returned to the editorial office by all authors .
+Before publication, a License to Publish Agreement must be signed and returned to the editorial office by all authors of accepted manuscripts and book reviews.